Frequently Asked Questions About Walt Disney World

 Don’t count on the “10 minute” drives to Walt Disney World that all of the vacation home rental companies seem to advertise.
 The drives are usually more like 20-30 minutes in normal traffic.
 (You might be able to get to Disney World in 10 minutes from some of the homes in the middle of the night, if you hit all the lights.)

-I get many emails from vacation home owners and management companies who want me to promote their properties on MouseSavers.com.
-Sorry, but at this time I don’t have the time or inclination to check out any more vacation homes.
-I wish you good luck with your rental business.
+We get many emails from vacation home owners and management companies who want us to promote their properties on MouseSavers.com.
+Sorry, but at this time we don’t have the time or inclination to check out any more vacation homes.
+We wish you good luck with your rental business.

-All three of the official hotels at Universal Orlando (Portofino Bay Resort, Hard Rock Hotel and Royal Pacific Resort) are pet-friendly.
-While they don’t have a size limit on the pets, there is a pet fee and they my limit the number of pets per room and in the hotel overall.
+All three of the deluxe hotels at Universal Orlando (Portofino Bay Resort, Hard Rock Hotel and Royal Pacific Resort) are pet-friendly.
+While they don’t have a size limit on the pets, there is a pet fee and they may limit the number of pets per room and in the hotel overall.
 It’s best to call in advance and make sure they know you are bringing your pet(s).
+The Universal Cabana Bay Beach Resort does not allow pets.

-Other Orlando-area hotels that do allow some pets include Sheraton Safari (dogs up to 80 lbs), Holiday Inn Express Lake Buena Vista (40 lb limit; pet fee applies), Country Inn & Suites at Calypso Cay (not sure of size limit; pet fee applies) and Residence Inn Orlando SeaWorld/International Center (not sure of size limit; pet fee applies).
+Other Orlando-area hotels that do allow some pets include Sheraton Lake Buena Vista Resort (dogs up to 85 lbs), Holiday Inn Express Lake Buena Vista (40 lb limit; pet fee applies) and Residence Inn Orlando SeaWorld/International Center (not sure of size limit; pet fee applies).
 Be sure to call and double-check their policies.

-I know it’s difficult to make a decision about a hotel, particularly when you are traveling from a distance and not familiar with the area.
-That’s exactly why I developed the MouseSavers Preferred Hotels program.
-I only recommend about a dozen hotels in the Orlando area, out of hundreds.
-Click here for more information about how they are selected.
+We know it’s difficult to make a decision about a hotel, particularly when you are traveling from a distance and not familiar with the area.
+That’s exactly why we developed the MouseSavers Preferred Hotels program.
+We only recommend about a dozen hotels in the Orlando area, out of hundreds.
+Click here for more information about how the Preferred Hotels are selected.

-I visit all of the MouseSavers Preferred Hotels regularly, on both announced and unannounced visits.
-On average I visit them twice a year, and I stay at them on a rotating basis.
-I also pay attention to the extensive feedback I receive from my readers about the hotels, which is overwhelmingly positive.
-I sincerely believe you can rely on my recommendations.
+We visit all of the MouseSavers Preferred Hotels regularly, on both announced and unannounced visits.
+On average we visit them twice a year, and we stay at them on a rotating basis.
+We also pay attention to the extensive feedback we receive from our readers about the hotels, which is overwhelmingly positive.
+We sincerely believe you can rely on our recommendations.

 The problem with TripAdvisor is that absolutely anyone can write a review, including the hotel’s competitors and the hotel’s own staff.
-(Don’t believe me?
-Watch the second half of this video from the Today Show.)
-On TripAdvisor I’ve seen multiple reviews that were obviously written by the same person about the same hotel stay (even though this isn’t officially allowed).
+(Don’t believe us?
+Watch the second half of this video from the Today Show or read this article from USA Today or this article on NBC News.)
+On TripAdvisor we’ve seen multiple reviews that were obviously written by the same person about the same hotel stay (even though this isn’t officially allowed).
 Naturally that totally messes up the hotel’s rankings.
-I’ve seen more than one review that was a complete fraud: information in the review was so factually inaccurate that I doubted the reviewer had been within miles of the hotel.
+We’ve seen more than one review that was a complete fraud: information in the review was so factually inaccurate that we doubted the reviewer had been within miles of the hotel.

 Of course there are also some reviews by real guests, but some of them may be completely unreasonable or have an axe to grind.
 Guests who were unhappy are much more likely to post reviews than those who had a good stay.

-So while I do look at TripAdvisor sometimes, I take the reviews with several grains of salt.
-At minimum, I recommend ignoring the very low and very high reviews and looking at those in the middle, as well as the overall ranking.
+So while we do look at TripAdvisor sometimes, we take the reviews with several grains of salt.
+At minimum, we recommend ignoring the very low and very high reviews and looking at those in the middle, as well as the overall ranking.

 - When will new Disney resort discounts become available?
 (Or, will there be discounts at the time I plan to visit?)